-- If you have any concerns, we recommend you speak to your child's class teacher initially. - Further discussion can be held between yourself, your child's class teacher and the school SENCO to discuss your concerns. - If you are not happy with support, put into place for your child, you can contact the Headteacher or another member of the Senior Leadership Team (SLT).
+- If you have any concerns, we recommend you speak to your child's class teacher initially. - Further discussion can be held between yourself, your child's class teacher and the school SENCO to discuss your concerns. - There are also opportunities at parents' evening to discuss any concerns you have regarding you child and TAC meetings can be arranged upon request. - If you are not happy with support, put into place for your child, you can contact the Headteacher or another member of the Senior Leadership Team (SLT).
 If you are still dissatisfied after you have contacted the Headteacher, you can contact the school SEND Governor.
+The school complaints procedure is also on the website should you need this.